How To Care For Your Foliage Plants

 Requirements for Light

-• Keeping them in a window facing south is the best place for foliage plants which require bright light.
+• Keeping them in a window facing South is the best place for foliage plants which require bright light.

 • Sufficient light would allow plants to undertake the process of photosynthesis that allows a plant to convert oxygen, light and water into energy.